front-end-intermediate/DOM-Scripting/readme.md

 The `slice()` method returns a _shallow_ copy of a portion of an array into a new array.

-Note also that we are adding an id (`sectionHead.id = data.section;`) to the section heads so that our navigation works.
+Note also that we are adding an id (`sectionHead.id = data.section;`) to the section heads so that our page fragment navigation will work.

 Demo: Following up on our discussion of filtering arrays, here is a script that could be employed to return subsections within a section: